What is SOC 2? Complete Guide for IT Leaders

 Once you're confident your controls are operating consistently, the audit itself begins.
 For a Type 1, the auditor comes in, examines your controls and documentation, and issues the report — this phase typically takes a few weeks.
 For a Type 2, the observation period starts, and the auditor requests evidence at various checkpoints throughout that window to verify your controls are functioning consistently.
 At the end of the observation period, they compile everything into the final report.

 The report itself is what your customers will read.
 It's a detailed document — typically 80 to 150 pages — that describes your system, your controls, the Trust Service Criteria they were tested against, and the auditor's opinion on whether those controls are effective.
 It may also include exceptions, which are instances where a control didn't operate quite as designed.
-Exceptions aren't necessarily deal-breakers, but they need to be few, minor, and accompanied by clear plans for remediation.
+Exceptions aren't automatically deal-breakers, but they need to be few, minor, and accompanied by clear plans for remediation.

 The Real Cost Picture